-Coordinators:A. Oberweis, H. Schmeck, R. StuderPart of the modules:Semantic Knowledge Management (p.
-59)[IW3INAIFB2]
+Coordinators: A. Oberweis, H. Schmeck, R. Studer

+Part of the modules: Semantic Knowledge Management (p.
+58)[IW3INAIFB2]

+ECTS Credits

+4

-ECTS Credits Hours per week Term Instruction language 4 2 Winter / Summer Term de
+Hours per week

+Winter / Summer Term

+de Instruction language

 The assessment of this course are practical work, presentations and a written seminar thesis according to §4(2), 3 of the examination regulation.
 Practical work, presentations and a written thesis are weighted according to the course.